cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 All locking in CockroachDB is implemented in the KV layer.
 The locking granularity is a key.
 At the SQL layer, a logical row of a relational table can be represented by one or more KV pairs, according to the number of column families defined by a table DDL.
 Therefore at the SQL layer, the locking in CockroachDB is more granular than row-level.
 However, in this section, unless specifically noted, we assume the *row-level locking*, which corresponds to the default single column family per table.

-CockroachDB implements only one kind of lock - an *exclusive write lock* to manage a concurrent access by a key.
+CockroachDB implements only one kind of lock - an *exclusive write lock* to manage concurrent access by a key.
 Since there is only one kind of lock, we will be referring to it as just "lock".

 **CockroachDB locking implementation highlights:**